jeffalstott/powerlaw/docs/source/tutorials/loading_data.rst

     data = powerlaw.load_test_dataset('blackouts')

-The following datasets are available:
+The datasets listed below are available; this information can be obtained using :meth:`powerlaw.print_test_datasets`:

 .. list-table:: Available test datasets
     :widths: 10 40 8 5